Inside Joe Biden’s decision to pull troops from Afghanistan and end America’s longest war

 While most Republicans were silent, there were some high-profile critics.

-George W Bush, the man who had pushed for the invasions of Afghanistan and Iraq, and who now spends his time painting, and working with groups that helped injured military veterans, claimed Afghan women and girls will “suffer unspeakable harm”.
+George W Bush, the man who had pushed for the invasions of Afghanistan and Iraq, and who now spends his time painting and working with groups that help injured military veterans, claimed Afghan women and girls will “suffer unspeakable harm”.

 In an interview with German broadcaster Deutsche Welle he was asked if the move was a mistake.
 “You know, I think it is, yeah, because I think the consequences are going to be unbelievably bad,” he said.